mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 them with a single Notify Message declaring that all these parameters are identical to the originally negotiated parameters.

-For security gateways/ePDG in 4G networks or cRAN/Cloud gateways in 5G networks, gateways typically support more than 100,000 IKE/IPSec
+Large scale IKEv2 gateways such as Evolved Packet Data Gateway (ePDG) in 4G networks or Centralized Radio Access Network (cRAN/Cloud) gateways in 5G networks typically support more than 100000 IKE/IPSec connections.
-tunnels.
 At any point in time, there will be hundreds or thousands of IKE SAs and Child SAs that are being rekeyed.
-This takes a large amount of bandwidth and CPU power and any protocol simplification or bandwidth reducing would result in an significant resource saving.
+This takes a large amount of bandwidth and CPU power and any protocol simplification or bandwidth reducing would result in a significant resource saving.

-For Internet of Things (IoT) devices which utilize low power consumption technology, reducing the size of rekey exchange reduces its power consumption, as sending bytes over the air is usually the most power consuming operation of such a device.
+For Internet of Things (IoT) devices which utilize low power consumption technology, reducing the size of the CREATE_CHILD_SA exchange for rekeying reduces its power consumption, as sending bytes over the air is usually the most power consuming operation of such a device.
 Reducing the CPU operations required to verify the rekey exchanges parameters will also save power and extend the lifetime for these devices.

-When using identical parameters during the IKE or Child SA rekey, the SA and TS payloads can be omitted.
-For an IKE SA rekey, instead of the (large) SA payload, only a Key Exchange (KE) payload and a new Notify Type payload with the new SPI is required.
-For a Child SA payload, instead of the SA or TS payloads, only an optional Nonce payload (when using PFS) and a new Notify Type payload with the new SPI is needed.
-This makes the rekey exchange packets much smaller and the peers do not need to verify that the SA or TS parameters are compatible with the old SA.
+When using identical parameters for the IKE SA or Child SA rekey, the SA and TS payloads can be omitted according to the optimization defined in this document.
+For an IKE SA rekey, instead of the (large) SA payload, only a Key Exchange (KE) payload and a new Notify Type payload with the new SPI are required.
+For a Child SA payload, instead of the SA or TS payloads, only an optional nonce payload (when using PFS) and a new Notify Type payload with the new SPI are needed.
+This makes the rekey exchange packets much smaller and the peers do not need to verify that the SA or TS parameters are compatible with the old SA parameters.

 # Conventions Used in This Document